By Craig Neil. This post includes affiliate links.

 - Out About Scotland complete guide: Hailes Castle

-The sleepy, rural area between Haddington and East Linton is one place in Scotland that you’ve possibly got no intention of visiting, but I can at least suggest one good reason why you should try to head out there – Hailes Castle.
+The sleepy, rural area between Haddington and East Linton is one place in Scotland that might have no intention of visiting, but I can at least suggest one good reason why you should: Hailes Castle.

-There are loads of great walks throughout the area which makes Halies Castle the perfect place to forget about the hustle and bustle of Edinburgh (just 40-minutes away by car) but it’s also an interesting historic attraction in its own right.
+There are lots of great walks throughout the area which makes Halies Castle the perfect place to forget about the hustle and bustle of Edinburgh (just 40 minutes away by car), but it’s also an interesting historic attraction in its own right.

 The National Flag Centre